 How do I determine the best course of treatment?

 Speak with both an oncologist and a breast cancer surgeon, and don’t be afraid to get a second or even third opinion.
 These experts will share their knowledge and make recommendations.
 There are often multiple treatment options available, and you might be faced with difficult decisions.
-If you’re unsure what choice is best for you, call Better for detailed, customized advice based on your medical history and current health.
+If you’re unsure what choice is best for you, a health advisor can provide detailed, customized advice based on your medical history and current health.

 My mother has breast cancer.
 I don’t live near her, but I want to make sure she’s getting the best possible treatment.
-What now?
+What can I do?

 I’m in cancer treatment, and having trouble managing my daily routine and caring for my family.
-What now?
+How can I get more support?

 My doctor says I’m now cancer-free.
-What now?
+What’s next?